 Dunn practices what she preaches.
-With unique money-saving techniques such as traveling slowly, house sitting for accommodation, and novel discount plane ticket search techniques (for more information about these, see the above-linked $14,000 per year article) Dunn has managed to visit 21 countries on five continents over the past 3.5 years and is still going.
+With unique money-saving techniques such as traveling slowly, house sitting for accommodation, and novel discount plane ticket search techniques (for more information about these, see the above-linked $14,000 per year article) Dunn has managed to visit 21 countries on five continents since 2007 and is still going.
 This interview found Dunn in Australia where she is way too excited about her next train trip.

 Matt Gibson: You used to be a financial planner.
 How did you make the transition to writing full-time?